aeternity/aeternity/README.md

 To install and run the Aeternity node, see the instructions [below](#how-to-start) or just follow the progress of the project via GitHub Issues.

 If you have discovered a bug or security vulnerability please get in touch.
-The Aeternity Crypto Foundation pays bug-bounties up to 100.000 AE Tokens for critical vulnerabilities.
+The Aeternity Crypto Foundation pays bug bounties up to 100.000 AE Tokens for critical vulnerabilities.
 Please get in touch via [security@aeternity-foundation.org](mailto:security@aeternity-foundation.org).

 [pivotal]: https://www.pivotaltracker.com/n/projects/2124891
 [hackerone]: https://hackerone.com/aeternity